🔥Compare 20+ Prop Firms in Seconds

 - Clear tax documentation for independent contractors

-Prop Firms in the US
+Prop firms in the US

 US prop firms operate under a unique regulatory framework, especially regarding retail forex and CFDs.
 Many have shifted toward futures‑based models (e.g., Tradovate, NinjaTrader) or use decentralised execution networks to remain compliant while serving global traders.